aesanchezgh/metafake/README.md

 # metafake
-State-of-the-art framework for face swapping, face reenactment, face attribute editing, face super resolution.
-MetaFake is the first software framework that allows you to come face swapping and face attribute editing simultaneously.
+State-of-the-art framework for creating single-shot deepfakes by face swapping, face reenactment, face attribute editing, and face super resolution.
+Metafake is the first software framework that allows you to come face swapping and face attribute editing simultaneously.
 Think of this as RefaceApp+FaceApp on steroids.

 ## Features
 Numerous face swapping models that have been optimized and improved